saymrwulf/pytorch/notes.md

-2024-01-24T03:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch) 2024-01-24T08:02:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch) 2024-01-24T03:17:00 - Late-night bugfix on financial RL environment (pytorch)
+2024-01-24T03:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch) 2024-01-24T08:02:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch) 2024-01-24T03:17:00 - Late-night bugfix on financial RL environment (pytorch) 2024-03-04T20:30:00 - Quick fix, referencing a known issue from the official repo (pytorch)